Classroom Law Project is looking for a

 - Facilitate a local Educator Advisory Council to guide program development and ensure that CLP’s initiatives are aligned with local needs.

-- Work with partners at the Jackson County Circuit Court to offer Courthouse Experience Tours, providing field trip opportunities for students in grades 5-12.
+- Work with partners at the Lane County Circuit Court and U.S. District Court to offer Courthouse Experience Tours, providing field trip opportunities for students in grades 5-12.

 - Plan and deliver teacher professional development workshops throughout the school year, utilizing CLP programs and strategies, tailored to the needs of local schools, teachers, and students.

 - Provide ongoing support for teachers such as helping in classrooms with students, developing lesson materials, identifying useful resources, and recruiting community volunteers.